nasa-jpl/autoRIFT/README.md

 ## 3. Install

 * First install ISCE
-* Put the "geoAutorift" folder and the "Sconscript" file under the contrib folder that is one level down ISCE's source directory (denoted as "ISCE_src"; where you started installing ISCE), i.e. "ISCE_src/contrib/" (see the snapshot "install_snapshot.png")
+* Put the "geoAutorift" folder and the "Sconscript" file under the "contrib" folder that is one level down ISCE's source directory (denoted as "ISCE_src"; where you started installing ISCE), i.e. "ISCE_src/contrib/" (see the snapshot below)

 <img src="figures/install_snapshot.png" width="35%">